r3sult/odan.github.io/_posts/2019-02-19-correct-owner-and-permissions-of-var-www-html.md

 You must login again with the SFTP client

-Now this setup should allow you to use manage files and still allow the CMS ftp backend to still function and write to the direc.
+This setup should allow you to manage files and the FTP client should now also have access to the files.
-Let me know how that works for you.

 ### Read more